ChadCoviel/WallpaperCentral/README.md

 # Wallpaper Central

-This program allows you manage a workspace of photos for editing.
+This program allows you to manage a workspace of photos for editing.
 Right now the only editing option available is to crop a photo.

 ## How to run